arashmpr/Fullstack-Roadmap/README.md

 - Main Section: Meat and the bone section where all the content is there.
 - Footer section: it's at the end, maybe social media pages or things like that.

+## Projects

+### Netflix
+In this project, we created the homepage of netflix from scratch using css and html.